 The skills gained in critical thinking, public speaking, and persuasive presentation will help students succeed in the Challenge I debate seminar.

 History of Astronomy (First Semester)

 Challenge B students use an interdisciplinary approach combining history, science, writing, math, and often Latin, together with oral and visual presentations.

-In the first semester, students spend ten weeks researching scientists who have left a mark on modern science.
+In the first semester, students research scientists, including astronomers, who have left a mark on modern science.

 Origins (Second Semester)